ibm-cloud-docs/vmwaresolutions/archiref/veeam-bms/veeam-bms-archi-overview.md

 ![Veeam on bare metal server deployment model for all-in-one server](../../images/veeam-bms-deployment-models-all-in-one.svg "Veeam on bare metal server deployment model for all-in-one server"){: caption="Figure 2.
 Veeam on bare metal server deployment model for all-in-one server" caption-side="bottom"}

-You can use other {{site.data.keyword.cloud_notm}} Storage options as a capacity tier storage for redundancy or long-term retention with Veeam scale-out backup repository functions, if your compliance requirements allow the usage of shared storage resources.
+If your compliance requirements allow the usage of shared storage resources, you can use other {{site.data.keyword.cloud_notm}} Storage options as a capacity tier storage for redundancy or long-term retention with Veeam scale-out backup repository functions.
 For example, Object Storage can be used to provide a highly durable place for low-cost and long-term backup storage when these backups do not require high levels of restore performance.

 The backup solution is self-managed and you can customize it post deployment.
 For more information, see [Post deployment customization options with self-managed vCenter Server](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-bms-archi-post-deployment).